 Cocoa Butter for Stretch Mark Scar Treatment

-Cocoa butter's ability to go deep into the skin makes it a great treatment for scars.
-You know what are considered scars?
+Cocoa butter's ability to go deep into the skin makes it a great treatment for stretch marks and scars.
+Do you know what is considered a scar?
 Stretch marks.

 Following a strict application of cocoa butter during pregnancy can help you avoid and heal those stubborn stretch marks.
 You can spend hundreds of dollars on pregnancy stretch mark lotion, but if you dedicate yourself to a skin regimen early enough, you can save yourself a lot of time and hassle.
 For new pregnancy stretch marks that are still reddish-purple and slightly raised, daily cocoa butter application can do wonders.
-We suggest Mamas massage the butter on the growing parts of the bodies to help keep the skin soft and retain its elasticity.
-(Our belly butter is enhanced with vitamin E, also, which will help heal the skin.)
+We suggest Mamas massage Tummy Butter on all your growing parts to help keep your skin soft and retain its elasticity.
+(Our belly butter is enhanced with vitamin E oil for stretch marks which will help heal the skin.)
 Apply up to twice a day.
 Trust us, it'll be worth it when you look back upon your post-baby body.

 What do you think?
 Do you also swear by cocoa butter for stretch mark removal?
 Let us know below.